fastlane/fastlane/README.md

 ## Use environment variables
 You can use the following environment variables to use a specific account instead of the one stored in the keychain.
-This is especially important if you have more than one iTunesConnect account in your keychain:
+This is especially important if you have more than one iTunes Connect account in your keychain:

     DELIVER_USER
     DELIVER_PASSWORD